 Santa Catalina Island is a rocky island located in the Gulf of Santa Catalina, which is also called Catalina Island or Catalina for short.
 It’s just 45 minutes in a high-speed ferry from the coast of Los Angeles at Long Beach.
 According to “World Healthiest Marine Environment” by Scuba Diving Magazine, the water is clear and clean.
 Water temperature is varying around 55-72 degrees.
 You can find snorkeling rentals or book guided trips locally.
 They have professionals and well-equipped dive boats to help make your experience great.
 If you are new to snorkeling, the top 10 advanced snorkeling tips can help you.

 Lover’s Cove Marine Reserve is in Avalon.
 It’s about an hour ride from Newport.
 You can take Catalina Island Express to be there.
 Lover’s cove is a little cove.
 The water is calm and peaceful, which are attractive qualities for many tourists.
 The peaceful waters are suitable for first-time snorkelers.
-You may see turtles, specially Garibaldi, and various fishes.
+You may see turtles, especially Garibaldi, and various fishes.
 You can even feed them!
 Fish food is available at the Cove Cooler.
-You need to be careful not to get bitten though, because they aren’t afraid of people!
-It’s rocky beach, so you may need water shoes to walk on the shore.
+You need to be careful not to get bitten though because they aren’t afraid of people!
+It’s a rocky beach, so you may need water shoes to walk on the shore.
 Only swimming and snorkeling are allowed in the cove.
 It’s better to wear a wetsuit because the water is a little cold.